 “Local government is where we have agency; where we can be the model for the changes we’d like to see on every level.
 Affordable housing, for instance, is about being a welcoming, dynamic city.
 Public schools are about our greatest hopes for the future.”

 As the regional organizer for Jobs With Justice, Rachel was instrumental in the successful campaign to raise the minimum wage to $15/hour in MA and to secure paid family leave.
-Currently, she serves on Northampton’s Human Rights Commission, and is also active as deputy election warden for Ward 7.
+Rachel previously served on Northampton’s Human Rights Commission, and was active as deputy election warden for Ward 7 prior to her election as City Councilor.

 As an experienced community connector and champion for social justice, Rachel has decided to direct her creative energy toward City Hall and to advocate for the community she loves.